fiskaltrust/rollout-doc/middleware/step-by-step/1-a-tse-per-cash-register/README.md

 * one **queue** (with an embedded datastore if you chose SQLite), connected to the SCU
 * and one **cashbox**, containing both the SCU and the queue

-You can now download the launcher of your choice and deploy the launcher with its cashbox configuration on your cash registers.
+You can now download the launcher of your choice and deploy the launcher with its CashBox configuration on your cash registers.